Black Beans in Cooking: Why They’re So Popular

 2. When the dish needs a pale or neutral color

-In white bean soups, fish stews, herb-heavy braises, or dishes with delicate presentation, black beans may visually overpower the plate.
-Cannellini, great northern, or navy beans can produce a more harmonious result.
+In white bean soups, fish stews, herb-heavy braises, or delicately plated dishes, black beans may overpower the visual balance.
+Cannellini, great northern, or navy beans often create a more harmonious result.

-3. When you want a stronger meaty texture
+3. When you want a stronger, meatier texture

 Kidney beans or chickpeas can provide more bite and structural presence.
 In chili, bean salads, and cold preparations, that firm texture may be preferable to the softer profile of black beans.

 A curry built on coconut, turmeric, and ginger may be better with chickpeas or lentils.
 A Provençal bean stew may favor white beans.
 An Italian bean soup may call for cannellini.
-A broad use of black beans can sometimes ignore the logic of the cuisine itself.
+Using black beans everywhere can ignore the internal logic of the dish.

 Best Substitutes for Black Beans

-If you need similar shape and general versatility
+If you need a similar shape and broad versatility

 If you need more texture and bite